i-am-bee/bee-agent-framework/docs/migration_guide.md

 - The`IBMvLLM` adapter has been removed.
 - Parsers were moved from `bee-agent-framework/agents/parsers` to `bee-agent-framework/parsers`.
 - Workflows are no longer experimental and were moved from `bee-agent-framework/experimental/workflows` to `bee-agent-framework/workflows`.
+- LLM Drivers concept has been replaced by Structured Outputs via `model.createStructure` method.

 ### Models